shoganhennessy/shoganhennessy.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on estimating causal effects and applications in economics.
+My research focuses on estimating causal effects with unique data, for applications in labour economics.
-I use tools from data science to build unique data, and employ econometric models to uncover causal relationships in economic applications.
 I am in the third year of a PhD in economics at Cornell University, where I am contributing to multiple projects to build my dissertation.

 ## Working Papers